-This document describes the electrical and mechanical interfaces of the A3LA-RG.
-Model A3LA-RG is an Iridium satellite modem comprising a 9523 L-band transceiver (LBT) and a built-in u-blox MAX-6Q GPS receiver.
-The A3LA-RG has an internal microcontroller programmed to monitor the modem's connectivity status to prevent hardware lock-up.
-It is designed to transmit either AES 256-bit encrypted or unencrypted data (but not voice) via the Iridium satellite network.
-Similar to a standard landline modem, the A3LA-RG can be controlled by any data terminal equipment (DTE) capable of sending standard AT commands via an RS232 serial port.
+The A3LA-RM has an internal microcontroller programmed to monitor the modem's connectivity status to prevent hardware lockup.
+It is designed to transmit either AES 256-bit encrypted or unencrypted data via the Iridium satellite network.
+Similar to a standard landline modem, the A3LA-RM can be controlled by any data terminal equipment (DTE) capable of sending standard AT commands via an RS232 serial port.
 A DTE can be a desktop computer, a laptop computer, a smartphone, or even a microcontroller.
-With the exception of a smaller form-factor, model A3LA-RG is functionally compatible with the A3LA-XG.
-Model A3LA-RG-MIL is an A3LA-RG that has been certified to MIL-STD-810G standards and IP67 rating.
+The A3LA-RM is functionally compatible with models 9522B, A3LA-R, and A3LA-RS.
+It is approximately 60% smaller in volume and 50% lighter than the 9522B.
+Model A3LA-RM-MIL is an A3LA-RM that has been certified to MIL-STD-810G standards and IP67 rating.